 The Internet of Medical Things (IoMT) is a practical application of IoT devices, combined with MedTech tools, that are used in healthcare.
 In this article we explain what IoMT is and discuss how apps play an important role in its implementation and future developments.

-This technology enables doctors to keep track of any potential issues that might occur, thus helping prevent any future complications.
+This technology enables doctors to access healthcare data in remote locations, and keep track of any potential issues that might occur, thus helping prevent any future complications.

 Suppose a patient is told not to exceed a given weight, otherwise, health problems might occur.
 With an IoMT scale, a patient can keep track of this key metric easily with the help of an app.
-The app can additionally share information on healthy diets, given the patient’s condition, and help trigger motivation by using push notifications.
+The app can additionally share information on healthy diets, given the patient’s condition, clinical grade, and help trigger motivation by using push notifications.
 It can also share relevant information with medical staff so that they know, before a medical appointment, how the patient has evolved.
 This can make processes more efficient.
+IoMT is used for remote patient monitoring, it allows real-time data exchange between a point of care and all the connected medical devices.

-The Internet of Medical Things can also help trigger emergency responses.
-Imagine a medical device that helps monitor glucose levels.
+The Internet of Medical Things (IoMT) can also help trigger emergency responses and keep chronic diseases under control.
+Imagine smart devices that help monitor glucose levels and heart rate.
+Being in faraway locations, you can use wearable devices to share activity tracker information with a remote medical service provider and get a clinical-grade diagnosis.
 Let’s consider patient A for this example.
 Patient A, a middle-aged woman with a family history of diabetes, wakes up one day feeling ill.
 Fortunately, her doctor had given her a smart glucometer.
 Unlike a regular glucometer, this one is able to connect to the internet.
 With it, patient A can keep track of her glucose levels with a twist.
 Because the device is an IoMT enabled glucometer, the doctor can check remotely her glucose stats in detail.
 After looking at the data, the doctor concludes that patient A is experiencing a dangerous glucose level, and since he knows her medical history, a personalized solution can be recommended.

 Scenarios like the ones above are only a fraction of what is possible thanks to IoMT technologies.
 Beyond improving processes, generating efficiencies, and reducing costs, the Internet of Medical Things also offers many opportunities to deliver patients a better overall experience through great design practices.